imartinezl/difw/README.rst

 |

-Finite-dimensional spaces of simple, fast, and highly-expressive diffeomorphisms derived from parametric, continuously-defined, velocity fields in Numpy and Pytorch
+Finite-dimensional spaces of simple, fast, and highly-expressive diffeomorphisms derived from parametric, continuously-defined, velocity fields in Numpy and Pytorch.
+DIFW supports one-dimensional diffeomorphic transformations.

+This repo is based on the `libcpab <https://github.com/SkafteNicki/libcpab>`_ library that supports diffeomorphic transformations in 1D (time series), 2D (images) and 3D (volumetric images).
+Thanks to Nicki Skafte Detlefsen, Oren Freifeld and Ron Shapira Weber for their help and guidance.

 .. image:: https://img.shields.io/pypi/status/difw?style=flat-square
     :target: https://pypi.python.org/pypi/difw